 Thanks For Reading!

 How many watts is good for speakers?

-The watts needed for a speaker depending on the room size and desired sound level.
+The watts needed for a speaker depend on the room size and desired sound level.
 A general rule of thumb is to have at least 50 watts per channel for small to medium-sized rooms and at least 100 watts per channel for larger rooms.
-However, it’s always best to consult with a professional and take a look at the speaker’s sensitivity rating, which should be inversely proportional to the watts needed
+However, it’s always best to consult a professional and look at the speaker’s sensitivity rating, which should be inversely proportional to the watts needed.

 How loud is a 100-watt speaker?